 Its up to you what you believe to be true about birthstones and the virtues attached with them and whether they apply to you, but what can definitively be said about them is that birthstones are beautiful gemstones that have been treasured through time and make wonderful gifts.

-Your own birthstone can be worn, or the ones of important people in your life such as a spouse or children, grandchildren and even a beloved pet.
+Your own birthstone can be worn, or the ones of important people in your life such as a spouse or children, grandchildren, or even a beloved pet.
 Some even say it’s lucky to wear the birthstone of your birth month.
-Whatever you believe, have fun with hem and if you feel they relate to the person you are then all the better.
+Whatever you believe, have fun with them, and if you feel they relate to the person you are then all the better.